Turning awareness of social causes into action by making volunteering easier to discover, coordinate, and experience with others.

 THE PROBLEM

-How might we encourage college students in Orange County to engage in current environmental, social, and political community issues through volunteering?
+How might we help college students in Orange County to discover and participate in local volunteering opportunities that connect them to the community issues they care about?

 RESEARCH